bart7449/seminar2023/README.md

 This seminar is supervised by Dr. Kyong-Ha Lee at <a href="https://www.ust.ac.kr/prog/major/eng/sub03_03_02/IR/view.do?majorNo=32">KISTI campus</a>.

 ### Time and Location
-- Fri.
-15:00  ~ 17:00
+- Thursday.
+10:00  ~ 12:00
-- <span style="color:red">Due to the spread of COVID 19 virus, some lectures may be held online.</span>
+- ZOOM Meeting ID<span style="color:red"> 838 9307 6988</span>
+- Password for entering the ZOOM meeting will be directly delievered to participants

 ## Materials
-- Related lecture : Stanford CS224N http://web.stanford.edu/class/cs224n/
-- A curated list of resources dedicated to Natural Language Processing https://github.com/keon/awesome-nlp
 - All slides for this seminar class will be available here.
 ## Logistics
 - All course announcements take place though this page.
 Please check this page frequently.
-- You must submit your presentation materials to me by e-mail one day before class.
+- You must submit your presentation materials to me by e-mail two days before the class time.
 -
 ### Class components and grading
 - Your grade will be recorded as a success or failure
+- You may receive additional points for your sincere participation in Q&As.
+-
 |Event|Date| In-class Presentation| Materials and Assignments|
 |---------|----------|---------------------|------------|
 |Week 1|4 March 2022| Course Introduction| None|